300,000 Gallon Rhino Whole House Filter System

 Does having soft water mean it is clean water?

 Soft water does not mean clean water.
 Your water can be soft and still have contaminants present in the water.
-Soft water simply has a lower concentration of dissolved minerals and multivalent cations.
 Is it safe to drink?
 Yes, soft water is considered potable as long as the water has not passed through a sodium-based water softener.
 Drinking water from a sodium-based softener increased your daily intake of sodium, which can lead to health problems in sodium-sensitive individuals.

 What is a salt-based water softener?